rfdrake/pass-hardcodepaths/README.md

 (glob expansion), etc.  Unlike the sneaky path check, I don't think testing these at runtime is needed.
 It would be best to just make sure all normal tests can be done while screwed up filenames are in place.

+## gnupg compression setting (-compress-algo=none)

+In theory, passwords are uncompressable so this would seem to be a performance optimization, but in practice I think there are many situations where users store more than just a password.
+Adding a few common fields like "Login:" or "Email:" gives you some known plaintext to work on and the lack of compression should make an attackers job easier, right?

+Maybe I'm behind the times and compression is now pointless, but I couldn't find a comment or documentation describing this choice.
+It would be nice if it were clearly stated what the intention was and possibly documented so users would know to turn it back on in an environment variable if they want it.

 # Some references